wincle626/Synthesizable-approXimate-Linear-Algebra-Library-SXLAL-/README.md

 This is just a simple example of proximal gradient algorithm implementation in C++.
 It use Eigen algebra library, Xilinx fixed point data type and some other general method for linear algreba.

 ## Dependent Libraries
-sudo apt install python python-numpy python-matplotlib libboost-all-dev libeigen3-dev -y
+sudo apt install python python-numpy python-matplotlib libboost-all-dev libeigen3-dev fftw-dev -y

 Notice that: currently the fixed-point arithmetics are all based on the Xilinx Vivado HLS fixed-point template.
 You MUST have a Xilinx license first.
 Then copy the "include" folder to the "header" folder and renamed as "xilinx".
 Otherwise, you cannot pass the compilation with fixed point support.